fulstak/rhombus-wiki/content/tutorial/getting-started.md

 When you're familiar with what RHOM can do, you're ready to buy your first RHOM.

-Visit our official website for up-to-date [overview of available Exchanges](https://rhombus.io/part-exchanges).
-If you don't own any Bitcoin, don't worry – some exchanges offer buying RHOM with a credit card.
+Visit our official website for up-to-date [overview of available Exchanges](https://rhombus.io/rhom-exchanges).

-## Rhombus Open Marketplace

-Get to know Rhombus's flagship Dapp, [The Open Marketplace](/learn/marketplace/overview/)!

 ## Join our awesome community!